Home of a Design Icon

 Rather, Graves – who taught and worked in Princeton for nearly four decades and is considered one of the most influential architects of the 20th century – was intrigued.
 Dating from 1927, the sprawling, terracotta stucco building had once been a storage warehouse for Italian stonemasons who worked on Princeton University’s Neo-Gothic campus buildings.
 There were 44 storage rooms inside.
-A pile of trash filled the yard.
+A pile of trash filled the yard, which needed immediate industrial cleaning and sweeping.

 “Basically, it was public mini-storage of the 1920s,” says Karen V. Nichols, a longtime principal with Michael Graves Architecture & Design and a close associate of the late architect, who died at the age of 80 in 2015.
 “It was an abandoned ruin when he saw it, but he saw possibilities.”
 Perhaps he saw the possibilities because the warehouse was well-built with shelves, which could be reached easily by using folding ladders.
 (Note: The shelves are an indication that the warehouse was constructed keeping in mind the importance of organization.)

 Anyway, Graves, who had studied at the American Academy in Rome and spent significant time traveling through Italy and Greece, recognized the Tuscan barn style of the old warehouse.
 He was enamored.
 “It was the light,” says Nichols.
 “It reminded him of the Tuscan landscape.”

 Graves purchased the property and named it The Warehouse.
 But he had to wait until a sewer moratorium was lifted before he could set about restoring the main building.
 Once given the green light, he began work and moved in on his own (the marriage had ended).
 He set about removing the storage rooms, and added pieces of steel to reinforce the structure.
 Stainless steel in particular can be considered as a stronger and preferable material in construction and most people tend to utilize Stainless Steel Square Tubing for reinforcing purposes.
 Anyways, coming back to Graves, he added a staircase, where a hand-cranked elevator once stood.
 It was the beginning of a process that never really ended.